 For use at Alberta Health Services (AHS) immunization programs.
 Use this form when a parent or alternate decision-maker is not able to be with the person being immunized at an AHS immunization service.
 An alternate decision-maker could be an agent, guardian, specific decision-maker or co-decision-maker.
 The parent or alternate decision-maker should complete this form and send it with the person being immunized, to the AHS immunization service.
-Alternate decision-makers must also include a copy of the documents showing they are authorized as alternate decision-maker.
-These documents are required for this person to be immunized.
+For alternate decision-makers - please also send a copy of documents to show that you are authorized to be the alternate decision-maker.